A "wolf-like animal" was photographed in early October 2014 on Arizona's Kaibab Plateau, north of the Grand Canyon.

 Because the mystery animal's collar is inactive, the only way to identify it is to analyze the DNA in its feces, which the FWS is doing now.
-Until the canid is identified, the government is asking the public to treat the creature as a gray wolf, which is federally protected as an endangered species.
+The government is asking the public to treat the creature as a gray wolf, which is federally protected as an endangered species.

 "Our first area of concern is the welfare of the animal," said Jeff Humphrey, public affairs specialist for the FWS's Southwest Region.
 That concern is valid considering wolves were largely exterminated from the lower 48 states back in the early 1900s.

 Gray wolves are known for traveling great distances in search of food and mates with records tracking them from the Northern Rockies as far south as Wyoming.
 At about two-and-a-half years, they head out in search of new territory, often going far from their home.

 The recently photographed animal seems to be following in the tracks of fellow transient gray wolf, OR-7.
 That canid earned a documentary and even a Twitter feed after traveling more than 1,200 miles into California, becoming the state's first and only documented free-roaming wolf in nearly 90 years.

 Jay Simpson, National Geographic Young Explorer and member of the Wolf OR-7 Expedition, noted his excitement that wolves seem to be returning to their natural habitats.